luxeengine/luxe-docs/docs/tutorial/transform-link.md

 We're going to add a named input event named `interact` which we'll bind to some keys.

 !!! note ""
     At the moment this is more manual data files than UI based.
-It'll be a nice UI on top as well!
+There will be a nice UI on top as well!

 ### adding a named event